Nicolas-DW/blog-fantastic/src/pages/blog/03-do-not-hate-yourself.md

 title: "Do not hate yourself"
 author: "NK"
 layout: ../../layouts/PostLayout.astro
-description : "a wrong poetry"
+description : "a poem about taking care of yourself"
 ---

 Hating yourself